Island Hopping Beyond Bali To The Gili Islands

 Kuta Bali

-The next morning, our homestead owner drove us back towards the coast to Baliā€™s primary beach resort town, a place called Kuta.
-And, we had actually been prewarned, that it was reputedly the worst place in Bali.
+The next morning, we left Ubud and our homestead owner drove us to the coast and to Bali’s primary beach resort town, a place called Kuta.

-Indeed, we found it to be a touristy and sleazy place, with fast food restaurants and a noisy stretch of beach packed with aggressive hawkers and swathes of tourists.
-We stayed at the H Sovereign Bali for the one night and took a walk along the beach road to get dinner from a well-known burger restaurant.
+Indeed, we found it to be a touristy and sleazy place, with fast food restaurants and a noisy stretch of beach packed with really aggressive hawkers and swathes of tourists.

-We decided we couldnā€™t wait to leave the commercialism of Kuta and Bali to the Gili Islands.
+We appreciated being able to stay close to the Padang Bai ferry point and harbour for our early start the next day, but decided we couldn’t wait to leave the commercialism of Kuta and travel from Bali to the Gili Islands.

 Bali to The Gili Islands.
 Bali wasn't quite the paradise we were looking for on this trip.